ginnox1/iCADdocs_online/DiversionWeirDesign/DiversionWeirDesign.md

     <img src="./media/image3.png" style="width:6.5in;height:4.08333in" />
 *Figure for surface flow clalculation and water surface profile determination.*

+> :bulb: **Important Note**: The flow surface profile created is a result of the calculations made according to the provisions in the Technical Notes (at the end of this page), and may vary from results that may be obtained from numerical analysis or simulation methods.

 ### Sub-surface flow analysis:
 [Back to Toc](#table-of-contents)